LmeSzinc/StarRailCopilot/README_en.md

 - Development Docs (menu is on sidebar): [Alas wiki](https://github.com/LmeSzinc/AzurLaneAutoScript/wiki/1.-Start) (in Chinese).
 However, there is ton of code newly written, it is recommended to read the source code and historical commits.

-- Development Road Map: [#10](https://github.com/LmeSzinc/StarRailCopilot/issues/10).
+- Development Road Map: See pinned issues.
 Pull Requests are welcomed, just pick the part you interested to work on.

 > **How to add multi-language or multi-server support?** Need assets updates, see ["Adding a Button" in development docs](https://github.com/LmeSzinc/AzurLaneAutoScript/wiki/4.1.-Detection-objects#%E6%B7%BB%E5%8A%A0%E4%B8%80%E4%B8%AA-button).